Introduction to Rust

 Key Takeaways

-- Rust prioritizes safety and performance
+- Rust prioritises safety and performance

-- The compiler is your friend - read error messages carefully
+- The compiler is your friend.
+Read error messages carefully

 - Variables are immutable by default